LLM-Guided Search for Deletion-Correcting Codes: Abstract

 \section{Abstract}

 Finding deletion-correcting codes of maximum size has been an open problem for over 70 years, even for a single deletion.
-In this paper, we propose a novel approach for constructing deletion-correcting codes.
-A code is a set of sequences satisfying certain constraints, and we construct it by greedily adding the highest-priority sequence according to a priority function.
-To find good priority functions, we leverage FunSearch, a large language model (LLM)-guided evolutionary search proposed by Romera et al., 2024.
-FunSearch iteratively generates, evaluates, and refines priority functions to construct large deletion-correcting codes.
-For a single deletion, our evolutionary search finds functions that construct codes which match known maximum sizes, reach the size of the largest (conjectured optimal) Varshamov-Tenengolts codes where the maximum is unknown, and independently rediscover them in equivalent form.
-For two deletions, we find functions that construct codes with new best-known sizes for code lengths \( n = 12, 13 \), and \( 16 \), establishing improved lower bounds.
-These results demonstrate the potential of LLM-guided search for information theory and code design and represent the first application of such methods for constructing error-correcting codes.
+We adapt FunSearch, a large language model (LLM)-guided evolutionary search, to discover functions that construct deletion-correcting codes at short code lengths.
+For a single deletion, our search finds a function that we prove constructs the conjectured-optimal Varshamov-Tenengolts code.
+For multiple deletions and quaternary edit codes, the discovered functions improve on prior explicit, search-based, and neural constructions but remain empirical heuristics without new theoretical insights.
+We study design choices for LLM-guided evolutionary search and find that, for our problem, compute is better allocated to sampling more functions than to longer reasoning traces per function, and that co-evolving natural language descriptions with code hurts search quality.
+We propose deduplicating logically identical functions during evolution, which we find critical for search diversity.
+Our results demonstrate the potential of LLM-guided evolutionary search for information theory and code design and represent the first application of such methods for constructing error-correcting codes.
+However, in our current formulation, evaluating a function scales exponentially with code length, limiting the approach to short codes.